 Chives can be ideal as a perennial herb and grown in containers can be easily protected.
 Use the same sort of mix that you would for any herb, well draining with plenty of grit added.
 Make sure to cut and eat throughout the growing season.
 Leaving chives to flower can be a great idea too.

 Chives are more on the tender side for perennials, meaning that they benefit from being cut back after the last flowering and before any frosts.
 They will not enjoy a heavy rainfall in winter, but do enjoy plenty of water during the growing season.

 The reason that people don’t think of them as perennials is that they are so prone to winter diseases.
 Leaves can easily rust, downy mildew can develop and the dreaded onion fly can move in.
 If these happen, sadly it is best to remove the plant entirely and not even add it to your compost bin.
 We would recommend putting it into your local council bin for garden waste.

 A cut back can help in mild cases, but keeping the herb in pots helps it to become a perennial, ready for the next year.

 Plant chives with similar herbs for thirst and sunlight, basil and parsley would be perfect in larger containers.

-- Lavender is one of my absolute favourite perennial herbs.
+Lavender is one of my absolute favorite perennial herbs.
 We grow from seed or propagation and love the pathways that are lined with the gorgeous scent and aroma of different varieties of lavendula.
-Sarah Raven does a perfect lavender path mix that includes purple and blue lavender that just makes you think of a country cottage garden!
+If you want to create a pathway of lavender using

 We have lavender in pots as well as the ground.
 By using a well dug bed or soil mixed well with grit you can protect the root from sitting in water.
 This is essential as lavender does like a poor quality soil, as long as there is drainage present.
 So double dig the ground and mix any homemade compost in well.